 Abstract

 Facing the COVID-19 global healthcare crisis, scientists worldwide are collaborating to develop prophylactic and therapeutic interventions against the disease.
 Antibody therapeutics hold enormous promise for treatment of COVID-19.
 In March 2020, the Chinese Antibody Society, in collaboration with The Antibody Society, initiated the “COVID-19 Antibody Therapeutics Tracker” (“Tracker”) (https://chineseantibody.org/covid-19-track/) program to track the antibody-based COVID-19 interventions in preclinical and clinical development globally.
 The data are collected from the public domain and verified by volunteers on an ongoing basis.
-Here, we present exploratory data analyses and visualization to demonstrate the latest trends of COVID-19 antibody development, based on data for ~150 programs and molecules included in the “Tracker” as of mid-July 2020.
+Here, we present exploratory data analyses and visualization to demonstrate the latest trends of COVID-19 antibody development, based on data for over 150 research and development programs and molecules included in the “Tracker” as of August 8th, 2020.
 We categorized the data mainly by their targets, formats, development status, developers and country of origin.
 Although details are limited in some cases, all of the anti-SARS-CoV-2 antibody candidates appear to target the viral spike protein (S protein), and most are full length monoclonal antibodies.
 Most of the current COVID-19 antibody therapeutic candidates in clinical trials are repurposed drugs aimed at targets other than virus-specific proteins, while most of these virus-specific therapeutic antibodies are in discovery or preclinical studies.
-The United States and China are the two leading countries in terms of the total number of COVID-19 antibody therapeutics in development.
+The United States and China are the top two countries in terms of the total number of COVID-19 antibody therapeutics in development.

 Introduction